New Zealand: Five ways to experience its landscapes

 On foot with Lucy

 New Zealand is known for its alpine views, and one of the best ways to become a part of this scenery is to don a pair of boots.
-There are many established tracks around the country but the one that really made me fall in love with New Zealand was the 19.4 kilometre Tongariro Alpine Crossing (see no. 3 on map).
+There are many established tracks around the country but the one that really made me fall in love with New Zealand was the 19.4 kilometer Tongariro Alpine Crossing (see no. 3 on map).
 I set off along a well-maintained boardwalk on a sunny Saturday morning in April.
 The lower valley, from Mangatepopo car park up to Soda Springs, was idyllic and fairly flat, as I skirted along the edge of an old lava flow.

 Then came the challenge.
-From Soda Springs to the Red Crater, a relatively short stretch, the gradient shifted and I climbed over 500 metres along the aptly named 'Devil's Staircase'.
-It was at this point that the infamous biting alpine winds picked up and battered my group of walkers all the way to the 1,886 metre peak of the track.
+From Soda Springs to the Red Crater, a relatively short stretch, the gradient shifted and I climbed over 500 meters along the aptly named 'Devil's Staircase'.
+It was at this point that the infamous biting alpine winds picked up and battered my group of walkers all the way to the 1,886 meter peak of the track.
 Typically, this spat of icy weather didn't last long and I was left to appreciate the spine-tingling views from the top.

 Tongariro National Park was formed after several volcanic eruptions from at least six cones, the most recent of which came from the Red Crater at my feet less than 100 years ago.
 The resulting landscape is one of vast valleys, lava flows, startling blue lakes, towering volcanic cones and a rainbow of reds and yellows to remind you of the geothermal activity bubbling away under your feet.
 Though my legs were aching a little after the steep incline, what had escalated even higher was my opinion of New Zealand.